de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Realization theorem and functional models

-The model (commutative two-operator) vessel, corresponding to contractive mapping $T$ and a pair of meromorphic functions generating $\mathcal M (X)$, is the collection (see \cite[Theorem 3.1]{MR1634421}):
+The model (commutative two-operator) vessel is the collection (see \cite[Theorem 3.1]{MR1634421}):

-where $\Phi$ is the evaluation operator at the poles of $y_1$ and $y_2$ (for the case of simple poles, for the case of high order poles, one should also take the derivatives, see Section \ref{secMultOp}) and $\sigma_1,\sigma_2,\gamma,\widetilde{\gamma}$ belong to $\mathbb C^{n \times n}$.
-The mapping between the inner space $H$ of a vessel to its model space does not depend on the direction $(\xi_1,\xi_2)$ and is given by, see \cite[Equation 3-5]{MR1634421},
+where $\Phi_{\mathrm{Mod}}$ is the evaluation operator at the poles of $y_1$ and $y_2$ in the case where these poles are all simple and the output determinantal representation is the canonical determinantal representation corresponding to $\wt{\z}$ (in general, $\Phi_{\mathrm{Mod}}$ involves derivatives and the adjustment for the choice of the output determinantal representation, see the proof of Theorem \ref{vesselAreEq} in Section \ref{secMultOp} below for details).
+To define the mapping between the inner space $H$ of a vessel to its model space, we first consider the mapping, see \cite[Equation 3-5]{MR1634421},